CALL FOR PAPERS DEADLINE - FRIDAY 23rd JUNE 2023

-Guidance documents and submission templates are available to help make your submission as easy as possible.
+Guidance documents and submission templates are available below to help make your submission as easy as possible.

 What happens if my submission is accepted?

-- Research, intervention and conceptual, theoretical, discussion submissions will be granted a 20 minute time-slot in the conference programme to give an oral presentation
+- Research and intervention submissions will be granted a 20 minute time-slot in the conference programme to make a presentation

-- Submissions which propose workshop, or interactive sessions will be granted a 45 minute time-slot to run their session
+- Submissions which propose workshop or interactive sessions will be granted 45 minute time-slots

-- Accepted poster submissions will be granted a place to display their work at the event within the main networking area
+- Accepted poster submissions will be granted a place to display their work at the event within the main networking areas